 Peru ECS | Hike to Huayna Picchu; the El Dorado of the ECS

-Part One: Hike to Huayna Picchu - Alex Y. ‘18
+Part One: Hike to Huayna Picchu - Alec Y. ‘18

 In only three days of our Peru trip, we have already experienced so much.
 Today, after spending the night before traveling to Aguas Calientes, we began our day by taking a bus to the famous Machu Picchu.
 The bus ride gave us a glimpse of the amazing view we were about to see at Machu Picchu-but the ruins were not the only attraction.
 At around seven in the morning, we began to hike Huayna Picchu -an amazing mountain that allows hikers to see Machu Picchu and the scenery that surrounds it from 1000 feet above.
 We watched as the overpowering current from the Urubamba river surged below us.
 The hike to the summit of Huayna Picchu was around 45 minutes both ways-climbing steep sets of stairs that the Incas built long before our ECS.